Best Practice Review: The Gilliam Autism Rating Scale: Second Edition (GARS-2)

 According to the test manual, the second edition reflects several positive changes such as: (a) updated, more clearly described norms; (b) rewriting of some items and the scoring guidelines to improve clarity; and (c) a section that provides specific item definitions and examples for applied behavior analysis and research projects.
 New to the second edition is a structured interview form for gathering diagnostically important information from the child's parents that replaces the Early Development subscale found in the original version.
 The GARS-2 was normed on a representative sample of 1,107 persons with autism from 48 states within the United States.
 Demographic characteristics of the normative sample are keyed to the 2000 U.S. Census data.
 Few changes were made to GARS test items in developing the GARS-2.
 The difference between versions exists mostly on the fourth subscale, labeled ‘Developmental Disturbance’ on the GARS and ‘Parent Interview’ on the GARS-2.

 According to the manual, the GARS-2 should be administered by professionals who have training and experience in working with individuals with autism such as school psychologists, educational diagnosticians, and autism specialists.
-Practitioners who are currently using or considering using the GARS/GARS-2 for making an autism diagnosis or assessing symptom severity should exercise caution due to significant weaknesses, including the underidentification of higher‐functioning ASD and questions concerning standardization and norming procedures.
-Although the GARS-2 may have utility as a general screening or supplementary tool for ASD, it is not recommended it for inclusion as the primary phenotypic instrument in a comprehensive developmental assessment battery for autism (Norris & Lecavalier, 2010; Wilkinson, 2010).
+Practitioners who are currently using or considering using the GARS/GARS-2 for making an autism diagnosis or assessing symptom severity should exercise caution due to significant weaknesses, including low sensitivity and questions concerning standardization and norming procedures.
+Although the GARS-2 may have utility as a general screening or supplementary tool for ASD, it should only be used with caution and clearly not in isolation.
+It is not recommended for inclusion as a core autism-specific instrument in a comprehensive developmental assessment battery for ASD or for making special education eligibility decisions.

 Gilliam, J. (2006).
 GARS-2: Gilliam Autism Rating Scale-Second Edition.
 Austin, TX: PRO-ED.